clemsonciti/palmetto-documentation/pages/documentation/userguide_palmetto_overview.md

 ### Infiniband phases
-Phases 7-19 of the cluster consist of newer hardware with 56 Gbpbs Infiniband interconnect (Phases 7-17) and 100 Gbpbs Infiniband interconnect (Phases 18-19).
+Phases 7-19 of the cluster consist of newer hardware with 56 Gbps Infiniband interconnect (Phases 7-17) and 100 Gbps Infiniband interconnect (Phases 18-19).
 Maximum run time for a single task is limited to 72 hours.

 Phase  	| Node count 	| Cores | RAM
 --------|---------------|-------|-------